How-to: Go to the Bathroom When Overlanding

 Photo By: Pixabay

-For those new to the world of outdoor recreation world, or maybe even adventurers looking to take their trips to the next level, the question of how to “take care of your business” in the backcountry often comes to mind.
+Whether you’re new to the world of outdoor recreation or even if you’re a seasoned overland adventurer and have done your fair share of deep woods pooping, you’ll want to get a solid (and liquid) understanding of how to “take care of your business” in the backcountry.
+More importantly, what do you do with it when you’re done?
 While handling your bathroom business isn’t that big of a deal, we wanted to offer some advice on the best ways to handle nature’s call.
-Plus, we have some great options for equipment you can carry to help make the process easy for yourself and your traveling companions.
+Plus, we have some great equipment options you can carry to help make the process easy for yourself and your traveling companions.

 Why This Matters